Owner of a Lonely Heart: Legacy

 The song has been covered by various artists, most notably Max Graham, whose 2005 single reached No. 9 in the UK.
 It has also been sampled numerous times, including in "Close (to the Edit)" by Trevor Horn's own Art of Noise.
-The song was featured in the episode The Godfather on the show Monster: The Ed Gein Story.
+The song was featured in the Monster: The Ed Gein Story episode "The Godfather".
+It was also referenced in the Mystery Science Theater 3000 episode #1008 ("Final Justice"), in an intermission when Tom Servo compares a lonely heart to various other things, including a cheese slicer.

+Questlove has cited the song as the first example of a drum beat sampled from a different record.

 Personnel

 Personnel are sourced from the Sound on Sound YouTube channel and the Red Bull Music Academy.